How can we help?

 You’re ready to start searching, but you don’t know where to start.
 Fortunately, this helpful guide will highlight three useful search tools with more specific instructions available in each section.
 You will also find a few tips and tricks that can be handy in improving your search results.

 Secondly, our Browse feature will allow you to check for specific newspapers with a geographic filter.
-Browse allows you to check what newspaper content we have for a specific town, city, or state.
+Browse allows you to check what newspaper content we have for a specific town, city, state, and even country.
 To read additional instructions regarding this tool, click here.

-If you’re looking for a certain newspaper, our Publications feature will allow you to search for a title directly with a search box on the lower right hand side of the screen.
+If you’re looking for a certain newspaper, our Publications feature will allow you to search for a title directly.
 To read additional instructions regarding this tool, click here.

 How Can I Improve My Search Results?